Bella Hadid and The Weeknd Kiss at the Cannes Film Festival After Denying They're Back Together

 Despite denying they’re back together, The Weeknd and Bella Hadid were spotted getting cozy at the Cannes Film Festival.

-The duo was photographed sharing a kiss while at an afterparty in Cannes, France, on Thursday night after less than a month after they both shot down rumors that they were dating again.
+The duo was photographed sharing a kiss while at an afterparty in Cannes, France, on Thursday night, less than a month after they both shot down rumors that they were dating again.

 In the photographs, the pair is seen in deep in conversation with Hadid, 21, leaning in to whisper something in the singer’s ear, seemingly ignoring the partygoers around them.